 In late 2015, the city of Kobe placed a ban on day-care centers from offering pachinko, card games and other forms of entertainment to their elderly patients, citing people’ s tendencies to become addicted to the gambling nature of the games as reasons to prohibit such entertainment.

-Banned forms of gambling in Japan
+Land-based gambling in Japan

-If passed, it has been predicted that Japan would fast become the world’s third-largest gambling industry in terms of revenue, behind Macau and the United States (expected to produce approximately $40 billion a year in additional revenue).
+It has been predicted that Japan would fast become the world’s third-largest gambling industry in terms of revenue, behind Macau and the United States (expected to produce approximately $40 billion a year in additional revenue).
 The decriminalization of casinos has received support from the Japanese government, and it would significantly boost the tourism industry.
 However, it is unlikely any casinos would be developed in time for the 2020 Olympic Games.

 While many keen Japanese gamblers head to countries with more liberal gambling rules such as Australia, China, Korea, the Philippines and Singapore, there is also a host of illegal betting which takes place within Japanese borders, and is known to be operated largely by the Yakuza (Japan’s organized crime syndicates).
 The Yakuza run underground casinos and traditional games such as blackjack, roulette, sic bo, baccarat and mahjong.

-It has been stated that casino gaming, if legalized, would be chiefly targeted at the more wealthy popular of Japan such as foreigners, businessmen as well as tourists.
+It has been stated that casino gaming, would be chiefly targeted at the more wealthy popular of Japan such as foreigners, businessmen as well as tourists.
 In a couple of years time, Japan’s culture could shift dramatically to make way for the booming industry that is offline and online gambling.